grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - number of roots sought for TD-DFT.
       - 20
       - [1, 100]
-    * - threshold_bmw
-      - cumulative Boltzmann population threshold up to which conformers should be considered.
-      - 0.95
-      - [0.01, 0.99]
     * - prog
       - program that should be used to calculate the shielding/coupling single-points.
       - orca